kinde-oss/kinde-sdk-ios/README.md

 }
 ```

-TODO: test.
-OpenUrl handler for older iOS?

 ## Author

 Kinde, kinde.com

 ## License

-KindeAuthSwift is available under the MIT license.
+KindeAuthSwift is available under the Apache-2.0 license.
 See the LICENSE file for more info.